harleydutton/tabula-rasa/meta/design/Background Creation Negotiation.md

 ----

 I think at this point the second paragraph might be useful for [[Background]] creation.
 Trade-offs were not something that was previously in limits for skills but it makes sense for backgrounds.

+This will be codenamed as corrupted mods (like from warframe)